-Existing laws and regulations also fail to establish mechanisms to seek legal accountability from those who violate the law.
-The Promotion of Employment Law provides that an employee can file a lawsuit in court over discriminatory practices (Article 62), but there are no specific stipulations establishing an administrative supervisory body to prevent employers from retaliating against those who filed complaints about discrimination.
+Existing laws and regulations also fail to establish mechanisms for seeking legal accountability of those who violate the law.
+The Promotion of Employment Law provides that an employee can file a lawsuit in court over discrimination practices (Article 62), but there are no specific stipulations establishing an administrative supervisory body to prevent employers from retaliation against those who filed complaints about discrimination.
 In March 2016, the Ministry of Education released a notice reminding universities not to distribute companies' hiring advertisements that contain gender discriminatory qualifications.
 However, the notice fails to provide guidelines for universities to report companies that issue such discriminatory job ads.